chewblacka/zsh/.github/README.md

 which then installs the zsh plugins including [romkatv's powerlevel10k](https://github.com/romkatv/powerlevel10k) zsh theme.
-On first run p10k will go through it's setup script allowing you to customize the look & feel of zsh. p10k can be reconfigured at any time by running `p10k configure`
+On first run p10k will go through it's setup script allowing you to customize the look & feel of zsh.
+The config will be written to the file `.p10k.zsh`. p10k can be reconfigured at any time by running `p10k configure`.